Zenith-the-realest/school-vault/Notes/The Prelude - Context.md

 ## Why did Wordsworth include stealing a boat?

 The extract of the poem begins with the speaker of the poem stealing a boat.
-This is because
+This is because it is actually a real story of Wordsworth as a **young boy**, stealing a boat and rowing onto the lake.

+#### Synopsis of the boat stealing:

+- Wordsworth rows on the lake joyously.
+- The joy turns into horror as Wordsworth fixes his eye on a mountain, which gets closer to view as he rows.